 The StartUp plan is ideal if you have a single (smallish) WordPress site and don’t need advanced features like staging areas or Git repositories.
 Additionally, your storage, email accounts and databases will be limited to 10 GB, 2 GB and 500 MB respectively.
 This plans comes with static and dynamic content caching.

 When purchasing the GrowBig package, you’ll have more storage and space for your email accounts and databases (20 GB, 4 GB and 750 MB respectively).
-With this plan it’s possible to host 2 WordPress websites.
+With this plan it’s possible to host unlimited WordPress websites.
 On top of that, you’ll gain access to a WordPress staging system and Ultrafast PHP enabled (for faster websites).

 The GoGeek tier is ideal for larger WordPress users that need even more storage (40 GB), larger databases (1 GB max. size) and more space for their email accounts (6 GB).
-It’s possible to host up to 5 websites.
+It’s possible to host unlimited websites.
 Additionally, it provides interesting perks such as pre-installed Git repositories and a white-label backend (e.g. you want to give access to your clients).

 SiteGround Cloud Hosting for WordPress